-The 393-home One Planet Community will include a primary school, community centre, eco pub and an eco-business and retail centre, creating a village feel.
+The 393-home One Planet Community includes a primary school, community centre, an eco-business centre and local neighbourhood shops, creating a village feel.

-- All homes will be built to Code for Sustainable Homes Level 5 incorporating triple glazing, rainwater harvesting and water recycling.
+- All homes are built to Code for Sustainable Homes Level 5 incorporating triple glazing, rainwater harvesting and water recycling.

-- Electricity will be generated from PV solar panels on every home (34 square metres per property on average), making this the UK’s largest residential solar array.
+- Electricity is generated from PV solar panels on every home (34 square metres per property on average) which, when complete, will make this the UK’s largest residential solar array.

-- Heat and hot water will come from the Exemplar’s own combined heat and power plant.
-The ambition is to eventually use heat supplied by the nearby Ardley energy-from-waste facility.
+- Heat and hot water come from the community’s own combined heat and power plant.
+The ambition is to eventually use waste heat from the existing Ardley energy-from-waste facility nearby.

-- With cycle and pedestrian routes, a bus stop within 400 metres of every home, live timetable updates in each house, charging points for electric vehicles and an electric car club, residents will be encouraged to adopt sustainable modes of travel.
+- With cycle and pedestrian routes, a bus stop within 400 metres of every home, live timetable updates in each home, charging points for electric vehicles and an electric car club, residents are being encouraged to adopt sustainable modes of travel.

 We’ve worked closely with B&Q, a leading UK retailer and the first One Planet Company, over the last ten years to help it use One Planet Living to drive its sustainability efforts

 In 2007 we helped B&Q develop and launch its One Planet Action Plan, an ambitious strategy which marked the beginning of its sustainability programme – One Planet Home.
 This partnership has become one of Bioregional’s longest-running and most important collaborations.